 With October being Black History Month, it's essential to highlight all the achievements of Black men and women across all sectors.
 Thanks to Black and African American individuals, countless innovations within the tech sector have significantly influenced our everyday lives.
 That's why we wanted to highlight some of the most fantastic Black voices in tech by showcasing their success and efforts.

-Dionne Condor-Farrell is an award-winning Senior Developer at Transport for London (TFL).
+Dionne Condor-Farrell is an award-winning Senior Developer at Transport for London (TfL).
 She was named one of the Top 100 Most Influential BAME Leaders in Tech.
 Dionne has been working tirelessly for over 15 years to improve and digitally change Greater London.
-She has extensive expertise producing bespoke services for the UK's public transportation, education, and employment sectors.
-Not only that, but Dionne is an expert in Android app development, Java, and open source technologies.
+She has extensive expertise in producing bespoke services for the UK's public transportation, education, and employment sectors.
+Not only that, but Dionne is an expert in Android app development, Java, and open-source technologies.
 She is a truly talented individual.

 Outside of her everyday role as a part-time Tech Coach, Dionne uses her leadership abilities to support diversity in tech.
 She is a co-founder of UKBlackTech, which supports, promotes, represents and encourages the continued growth of diverse innovators and tech innovations across the UK.
 It aims to make the UK the most ethnically diverse digital ecosystem.
 Dionne is also a member of TFL's Women in Tech Committee, raising awareness of tech as a viable vocation for women.